Your private glacier tour

 Ice climbing boots and alpine boots need to have a stiff sole in order to support all of your body weight when you are standing on just the very front of your boots during an ice climb.

-Glacier hiking footwear guide
+Glacier and volcano footwear guide

 iceland-hiking-boots-2.jpg